-Event admission and all activities are free.
-Event hours are 10:00 am till 2:00 pm Demonstration times and events are at 10:00 am and 1:00 pm.
-All activities are subject to change due to weather.
+Admission and all activities are free.
+Event hours are 10:00 am until 3:00 pm demonstration times and events will be posted on the day of, all activities are subject to change due to weather.

 FREE Event Parking will be at Martha B. King Middle School at 600 75th St W, from 9:00 am until 3:00 pm.

 Safety Concerns Prompt Removal of Gumbo Limbo Trees at

 Gumbo Limbo Trees at De Soto National Memorial Damaged by Hurricane Irma National Champion Tree Showing Cracks in Trunk